English knitting: The knit stitch

 If the yarn is sitting in front of the right needle (closer to the knitter), it should first be moved between the needles to the back.
-We will make one knit stitch into the first loop on the left needle.
+One knit stitch into the first loop on the left needle is to be made.
 The right needle is inserted into the left side of that loop.
-To see what is happening, we can use the two needles to hold that loop wide open: it is through this loop that we will pull the new stitch.
-The yarn is wrapped counter-clockwise (as you look down at it; see photo) around the right needle, and this new loop is pulled with the right needle through the old one.
+To see what is happening, the two needles to hold that loop can be used to hold it wide open: it is through this loop that the new stitch will be pulled.
+The yarn is wrapped counter-clockwise (as viewed from above; see photo) around the right needle, and this new loop is pulled with the right needle through the old one.
 The stitch is now complete.
 To prepare for the next stitch, we now withdraw the left needle from the just-completed stitch.

 The purl stitch

 If the yarn is sitting behind the right needle (away from the knitter), it should first be moved between the needles to the front.
 We will make one purl stitch---which looks like the back of a knit stitch---into the first loop on the left needle.
 The right needle is inserted into the right side of that loop.
 Again, to see what is happening, we can use the needles to hold the loop open.
 Instead of pulling the new loop forward, the right needle is now situated to pull the new loop backward through the old loop.
 The yarn is still wrapped counter-clockwise around the right needle, and this new loop is then pulled through the old one.
 The completed stitch is then slid off the left needle.